Lucas-Czarnecki/jhu-covid-19-lite/scripts/README.md

-Any scripts used for processing data will be found here
+Any relevant scripts used for processing data will be found here.
+Check back later.